 The monuments of Karnataka depict the saga of its vast history and can be traced back from the Indus Valley Civilization in ancient Karnataka.
-Evidence of such monuments are present in large amount in the province.
 It also has several monuments of third century BC when most of this province was the part of Nanda Empire and later shifted under the Mauryan Empire of Ashoka's period.
 Karnataka experienced several monuments in Satvahana dynasty that ruled for four centuries.
 The decline of this dynasty gave way for the native kingdoms of the state.
 These native kingdoms such as Kadambas and Western Gangas emerged as an independent power and helped to develop monuments in a separate architectural style.
 The contribution of the Kadambas in the monuments of Karnataka is precious.

-In the later period, the other dynasties like Badami Chalukyas, Western Chalukya Empire and Rashtrakuta Empire of Manyakheta emerged as separate powers which ruled over the major portions of the Deccan.
-The Western Chalukya rulers developed a unique style of architecture that became popular and was accepted by the Hoysala art of 12th century.
-The Hoysala dynasty constructed several religious monuments during their reign to the province in the first millenium.
-Their architectures were of the Vesara style of architecture.
-Then in the period of Harihara and Bukka Raya dynasty in the early 14th century, they established the Vijayanagara Empire and constructed many famous monuments.
+In the later period, other dynasties like Badami Chalukyas, Western Chalukya Empire and Rashtrakuta Empire of Manyakheta contributed to the architecture of Karnataka.
+The Western Chalukya rulers developed a unique style of architecture that was accepted by the Hoysala art of 12th century.
+Hoysala dynasty followed the Vesara style of architecture.
+Then the Harihara and Bukka Raya dynasty in early 14th century established the Vijayanagara Empire and constructed many famous monuments.

 The monuments of Karnataka experienced a major shift with the decline of Vijaynagara Empire in 1565.
 Islamic sultanates took control of the Deccan and constructed monuments in Islamic styles.
 Later this dynasty was defeated by the Mughals in the late 17th century.
 These rulers encouraged the Islamic style of building arts.
 The most famous monument of this period of this style is the Gol Gumbaz.
 Several monuments were also constructed by the Nizam of Hyderabad in the northern parts of Karnataka, by the Mysore Kingdom in the southern parts, and later by the Britishers during their colonial rule.